The Law Library collection comprises the following subjects:

 The collection comparative law covers subjects such as theory of comparative law, legal transplants, and legal traditions.

-Apart from general international law various subfields in the collection are
+Apart from general international law various subfields in the collection are collected.

 They include (humanitarian) law of war, international criminal law, (war) crimes (crimes that are liable to punishment under international law) and various war tribunals, international and European environmental law and the rule of law.